Reasons to get rhinoplasty

 This surgery is usually performed under general anaesthetic as a day case in hospital.
 A short hospital stay may occur after an extensive procedure, or to ensure the patient’s wellbeing.
 Post-surgery the eyes will be swollen and bruised for a week or two.
 Swelling of the nose and numbness of the skin can last longer.
 Breathing may be difficult at first, but will improve as the swelling and bruising subsides.
 The final result of the procedure may take three to four months to become evident.

 Sutures placed internally are usually dissolvable and do not require further treatment.
 External sutures will be removed a few days to a week after surgery.
 Scars from the surgery are mostly disguised within the nostrils.
 Incisions between the nostrils will heal and any scarring will fade well.
 The nose may be covered with a splint for the first week.

-Recovery time is typically three to four weeks.
+Recovery time for a nose job is typically three to four weeks.
 Your surgeon will advise when you can return to normal activities, as it differs for each individual.
 Some pain is expected after surgery.
 The safe consumption of mild analgesics will ease discomfort.
 Our surgical team will advise you on appropriate pain relief, and provide ongoing support during your recovery.

-Contact Dr Turner’s office to make an appointment to discuss how we can reshape your nose and support you through your rhinoplasty treatment.
+Contact Dr Turner’s office to make an appointment to discuss how we can reshape your nose and support you through your rhinoplasty surgery.